migapipo/site-clearing-simulation/README.md

 **5.** Commands are executed as soon as the user presses “Enter” until one of the following simulation ending events
   occurs:
-   - there is an attempt to navigate beyond the boundaries of the site; The application will output the last position where the bulldozer stays on the map. e.g.
+   - there is an attempt to navigate beyond the boundaries of the site; The application will output the last position where the bulldozer stays on the map.
+For example:

     The Bulldozer is out of boundary at (5, 1).
     The simulation has ended at your request.
    - there is an attempt to remove a tree that is protected; The application will output the position of the protected tree which the bulldozer is attempting to remove.
+For example:

     Current location(0, 4) is a protected tree
     The simulation has ended at your request.

    - the trainee enters the quit command.
+The application will output the following statement to let the trainee know the application has ended:

     The simulation has ended at your request.
-**6.** The simulation ends and commands are no longer accepted.
-A list of commands entered, and an itemised expense report will be displayed on the console.
+**6.** Once the simulation ends, commands are no longer accepted.
+The application will display a list of commands entered, and an itemised expense report on the console.For example:
  ```
 The simulation has ended at your request.
 These are the commands you issued: